Everything You Need to Know About Mixed Media!

 Whether it’s simply drawing on a book page or adding some text next to the printed words, an altered book is basically created by adding a creative twist to a book to change its form or “alter” its original appearance.
 A book may be painted on, used as a collage, or turned into an art journal.

-According to Wikipedia, an altered book artist usually takes a book (old, new, recycled, or multiple) and does any (or a combination) of the following:
+An altered book artist usually takes a book (old, new, recycled, or multiple) and does any (or a combination) of the following:

 1. Cut page/s